UPennCBE544/2023.github.io/ProjectDescription.md

 Perovskite (110) surface repeated to form a 2x2 slab model.
 </center>

 Now we want to set up and run relaxations for O and OH adsorptions at full coverage.
+Make and move to a directory called 110/oads/1ML/Ag.
+Copy the relaxed init.traj to this directory.
+Open the file with ag init.traj.
 We know from previous work that the favored adsorption site on these surfaces is above the B site cation.
 So let's start by setting up an adsorption calculation for O. In order to add an adsorbate, click on the atom that you want to add the adsorbate directly above.
 Press Ctrl+A or click Edit -> Add Atom and in the window that comes up type O in the top box.
 In the box below Position you can enter a number corresponding to the number of Angstroms above the highlighted Atom you want to place the adsorbate.
 For the first oxygen adsorbate try 2.3 A like in the image below.
 Look at the side view and make sure the adsorbed oxygen is in a similar position to the ones in my system.
 Repeat the same for all four adsorption sites until you have a system with four O adsorbates located above the B site atoms in the lattice.

 <center><img src="../Images/perov_o_ads_full.png" alt="window" style="width: 800px;"/><br>
 Process for adsorbing O at 1ML coverage on the (110) surface
 </center>

-Now in this directory copy the relax.py script and the stampede.sub script here from the scripts folder.
+Now in his directory copy the relax.py script and the stampede.sub script from the scripts folder.
 Submit the job using sbatch stampede.sub.

 Step 2: Full coverage OH adsorption